MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/9-use-powerpoint-create-presentation.md

-# Exercise 2, Task 2: Use Copilot in PowerPoint to create an executive presentatio
+# Exercise 2, Task 2: Use Copilot in PowerPoint to create an executive presentation
 ---
 Your next task is to share the information that you captured in the **Smart Sensor contract comparison** document in tomorrow’s Finance leadership meeting.
 Visual clarity and brevity are key.
 You plan to use Copilot in PowerPoint (Office Agent) to generate a presentation that summarizes your key takeaways and includes recommendations for mitigating the identified risks.
 Ensure the deck is concise and visually engaging.